Encrypting Heroku Redis with Your Encryption Key

 Limitations

-There are limitations that apply to databases encrypted with a customer encryption key.
+There are limitations that apply to instances encrypted with a customer encryption key.

-For your security, there is no automated way to migrate from using a customer-supplied key to a Heroku-managed key lifecycle.
-If you would like to stop using this feature on one more more data services, please contact Heroku support.
+For your security, there’s no automated way to migrate from using a customer-supplied key to a Heroku-managed key lifecycle.
+If you want to stop using this feature on one or more data services, contact Heroku Support.